IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

   alt="New Token Generated"
   title="Generate new token" />

-> The token is with Base64 encoding.
+> Each token is with Base64 encoding.

 2. Add the following into your [.npmrc](https://docs.npmjs.com/configuring-npm/npmrc.html) file